Delafloxacin: Interactions

 Like other fluoroquinolones, delafloxacin chelates metals including aluminum, magnesium, sucralfate, iron, zinc, and divalent and trivalent cations like didanosine; using this drugs with antacids, some dietary supplements, or drugs buffered with any of these ions will interfere with available amounts of delafloxacin.

 Pharmacology

 The half-life varies in around 8 hours at normal doses.
 Excretion is 65% through urine, mostly in unmetabolized form, and 28% via feces.
 Clearance is reduced in people with severe kidney disease.

 Delafloxacin is more active (lower MIC90) than other quinolones against Gram-positive bacteria such as methicillin-resistant Staphylococcus aureus (MRSA).
 In contrast to most approved fluoroquinolones, which are zwitterionic, delafloxacin has an anionic character, which results in a 10-fold increase in delafloxacin accumulation in both bacteria and cells at acidic pH.
 This property is believed to confer to delafloxacin an advantage for the eradication of Staphylococcus aureus in acidic environments, including intracellular infections and biofilms.
+Given its anti-biofilm activity, delafloxacin is increasingly being considered as a treatment option for hardware-associated infections.